 - Deal: Some things really are what they are.
 And sadly, they’re outside of our control.
 If it isn’t something that you can functionally change, then invest your time and attitude in what you can and honestly find peace with that action.
 Let the rest be what it is.

 Over-training is a real problem I’m seeing more and more often.
 You work out because you love your body.
 Love it enough to say ‘no’ today before it screams “No” tomorrow.

 Kristi has written for us once before, and you can find it here: The “Inner Game”.

-If you’re looking for some great routines to follow to help yourself keep your workouts more consistent, check out our wide variety of workout plans!
-PRO members get unlimited access to every workout, email reminders, and serious statistical breakdowns for every workout!
+If you’re looking for some great routines to follow to help keep your workouts more consistent, check out our wide variety of workout plans!
+PRO members get unlimited access to email reminders, workouts, statistical breakdowns for every workout, and more!
 Not sure how to get started with your fitness goals?
-Our Fitness Report Card will give you an idea of where you stand and might even point out a few of your weak points!
+Well, get started on your fitness journey today by going PRO!